HenriqueMelo2007/quotes/README.md

 ## What is it?

-A page what shows a random quote of random authors.
+A page which shows a random quote of random authors.

 ## Demonstration